Skip to:

 We proactively seek out exciting companies that we consider strong potential partners.
 If we approach you, we’ll ask you to answer a few questions about your company, team and fit with the challenge at hand to understand how a partnership could work.

 If you contact us regarding your product or technology, we’ll review your message and respond to the proposals that best fit our business priorities.
+Unfortunately we won’t be able to respond to all the messages we receive.

 The Unilever Foundry seeks to partner companies with the most relevant brands and functions.
 In some cases, this may mean working with multiple brands.
 Where the pilot is successful and the technology scalable, our ambition is that those companies may then be able to scale the partnership with multiple Unilever brands across markets.